rockymiss/flipthebird/README.md

 The welcome container is visible when first loaded.
 This container tells the user what the game is about and how to play the game.
 The container has an input for the user's name and a button to start the game.

 - Game Choice Container
 Once the user submits their name this container will only be visible along with the logo.
-This container has three buttons to choose from three different games, birds, feathers or sounds.
+This container has three buttons to choose from three different games, birds, feathers or cartoons.

 - Details Container
 The details container appears below the logo and above the playing cards on all games.
 It shows a timer so the user can see how long it takes them to play the game and it shows how many lives/flips the user has left to complete the game.